-‘Merchant Schooner Memories’ is a community project seeking to uncover local memories of merchant topsail schooners from Cornwall and beyond.
-Working in partnership with the Rhoda Mary Project, the project will initially involve oral shirty interviews, the creation of a series of digital stories and a primary school workshop.
+‘Merchant Schooner Memories’ was a community project that uncovered local memories of merchant topsail schooners from Cornwall and beyond.
+Working in partnership with the Rhoda Mary Project, the project involved conducting multiple oral history interviews, the creation of a series of digital stories and a workshop with Devoran Primary School.

 During the 19th century, coastal communities throughout the West Country financed, built and operated a great fleet of merchant schooners, creating a golden age of sail-driven transport with far-flung links to North Africa, the Baltic and the Americas.
 This was a period of booming world trade and brought great prosperity, as well as drama and risk to the local communities involved.